How to Calculate MAGI for IRMAA and Premium ACA Tax Credits

 Modified Adjusted Gross Income for ACA Premium Tax Credits

 Here are the additions.

-Note you add back the non-taxable social security benefits (which is line 51 minus line 5b).
+Note that you add back the non-taxable social security benefits (line 51 minus line 5b).
 In addition, add back tax-exempt interest on line 2a.
-Finally, if you have any (non-investment) foreign earned income from form 2555, this is added as well.
+Finally, if you have any (non-investment) foreign earned income from form 2555, this is also added.

 Now we know how to calculate MAGI, what can you do about it?

 Let’s talk about the ways you can keep your income low.
 We can do this line by line on the 1040

 - 1 – Don’t make any income!
 This is important.

 - 2a – Remember tax-exempt income is pulled back in, so interest paid by municipal bonds will count against you!
 Don’t own Municipal bonds.